Random notes about the tech tools I use for teaching and research in philosophy.

 Billed at $70 ($50 for academics), OmniOutliner is the most expensive outliner I know of, while its power is not above average.
 Compared to, for example, the outliner of the $50 NoteBook ($30 for academics), OmniOutliner adds columns and inline notes, but lacks internal hyperlinks, paste as outline, combine items, and tags.

-CarbonFin's $5 Outliner for iPad is a beautiful and easy to use basic outliner with TextExpander support.
+CarbonFin's $5 Outliner for iPhone, iPod Touch and iPad is a beautiful and easy to use basic outliner with TextExpander support.
 CarbonFin offers a free web service, Outliner Online, to sync outlines between iDevices, share them with other users, and to view and edit them from a browser.
 Outlines can be imported and exported as plain text and OPML, via the web service, Dropbox and the iDevice's mail program.
-There is also an app for the iPhone and iPod Touch.

 TaskPaper for iOS ($10) is an elegant and intuitive plain text outliner for managing to do lists, that can easily be used for note taking, text preparation and thought structuring too.
 It provides three types of items (projects, tasks and notes) that can be combined in any order at any level, tags, powerful search and filter functions (but no collapse), TextExpander Touch support and real Dropbox sync.
 It can be used in combination with TaskPaper for Mac (syncs via Dropbox) or any other program that can handle plain text.